Some inspiration to help you get in on the ombre hair trend.

 Ombre Brown Hair Maintenance Products

 To maintain your ombré hair, you’ll have to use a color-safe shampoo and conditioner.
-Try the Nexxus New York Salon Care Color Assure Rebalancing Shampoo and the Nexxus New York Salon Care Color Assure Restoring Conditioner whose formula works to help prevent your color from fading while also nourishing your hair.
-If you find that you hair is especially dry after you get brown hair ombre, you may also need to incorporate a hair mask into your hair care regimen like the Suave Professionals Coconut Milk Infusion Intense Moisture Mask.
+Try Nexxus Color Assure Rebalancing Shampoo and Nexxus Color Assure Restoring Conditioner whose formula works to help prevent your color from fading while also nourishing your hair.
+If you find that your hair is especially dry after you get brown hair ombre, you may also need to incorporate a hair mask into your hair care regimen like the Suave Professionals Coconut Milk Infusion Intense Moisture Mask.